mybackpacc-byte/qacademy-beta/README.md

 - **Approvers are specific people not roles** — any active school user can be assigned as approver regardless of their role
 - **Role filter in approver picker is dynamic** — reads distinct roles from memberships table, never hardcoded, future-proof
 - **Approval notes on both approve and reject** — approver can always leave a note regardless of decision
+- **Per-question comments saved with gate decision** — not autosaved; approver reviews all questions then submits in one action
+- **Per-question comments visible to all approvers on that gate + the teacher** — comments persist across resubmissions
+- **Exam preview page serves dual purpose** — teacher/admin preview AND approver review page; same route, approver mode activated automatically
+- **Students excluded from approval inbox banner** — students are never approvers
 - **Key settings snapshotted on attempt** — `score_display`, `pass_mark_percent`, `grade_bands_json`, `question_order_json` stored on `exam_attempts` so results always reflect settings at time of sitting
 - **Publish pane design principle** — always show all blocks, explain why buttons are disabled, never hide
 - **Grading screen shows questions in `sort_order`** — original teacher order, not student shuffle order